 Ōrongohau | Best New Zealand Poems

-Ōrongohau | Best New Zealand Poems—published annually by the International Institute of Modern Letters—aims to introduce readers to leading contemporary New Zealand poets.
+Ōrongohau | Best New Zealand Poems aims to introduce readers to leading contemporary New Zealand poets.

 Welcome from Chris Price

-Ōrongohau | Best New Zealand Poems is published annually by Te Herenga Waka | Victoria University of Wellington's International Institute of Modern Letters, and aims to introduce readers—especially internationally—to leading contemporary New Zealand poets.
+Ōrongohau | Best New Zealand Poems is published annually by Te Herenga Waka | Victoria University of Wellington's International Institute of Modern Letters.
+It aims to introduce readers—especially internationally—to leading contemporary New Zealand poets.
 The poems are chosen to show the vitality and range of current writing.
 We have shamelessly modelled this online project on the successful US paperback anthology, The Best American Poetry.
 Each year we publish 25 poems from recent literary magazines and poetry collections, where possible including notes about and by the poet, as well as links to related publishing and literary websites.
 In this way we hope that readers will be able to follow up fresh discoveries.
 There are plenty to be made.
 In this edition we've also added links to our 'Best' friends overseas, so local readers can easily locate the best of elsewhere.

 Earlier editors were Kate Camp (2021), David Eggleton (2020), Hera Lindsay Bird (2019), Fiona Farrell (2018), Selina Tusitala Marsh (2017), Jenny Bornholdt (2016), John Newton (2015), Vincent O'Sullivan (2014), Mark Williams and Jane Stafford (2013), Ian Wedde (2012), Bernadette Hall (2011), Chris Price (2010), Robyn Marsack (2009), James Brown (2008), Paula Green (2007), Anne Kennedy and Robert Sullivan (2006), Andrew Johnston (2005), Emma Neale (2004), Robin Dudding (2003), Elizabeth Smither (2002) and Iain Sharp (2001).